San Marcos Growers LogoSan Marcos Growers

 The plants we have at the nursery of this species are seedlings raised by Joe Stead, instructor in the Horticulture Department at Orange Coast College at Orange Coast College that Joe grew from stock plants he hand pollinated.
 We also grow the larger Malagasy Elephant Tree, Operculicarya decaryi

-This information about Operculicarya hyphaenoides displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Operculicarya hyphaenoides displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.